anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you fell down yesterday, stand up today.
+Quote: Reality leaves a lot to the imagination.

-By: H. G. Wells
+By: John Lennon